Nicole Scherzinger Takes In Mykonos Rocking A Blue Bathing Suit

 The sun is heating up and so is Nicole Scherzinger’s swimsuit game.

-In a series of photo posted by the Daily Mail, the former Pussycat Doll seemed to be having the time of her life in Mykonos, Greece with friends.
+In a series of photos posted by the Daily Mail, the former Pussycat Doll seemed to be having the time of her life in Mykonos, Greece, with friends.
 The songstress was there to celebrate her 40th birthday, which was on Friday, June 29.
 The normally fashion-forward Scherzinger dressed the part of a Grecian tourist, rocking a bright blue swimsuit that buckles just at the waist.

-The bathing suit also featured a deep-plunging neckline, to show off the former X Factor judge’s curves.
+The bathing suit also featured a deep-plunging neckline to show off the former X Factor judge’s curves.
 Nicole matched the color of her manicured nails to her blue suit and it wouldn’t really be a day at the beach without a pair of round sunglasses and a floppy, tan hat.

 It doesn’t appear that Nicole planned to go in the water very much as she was dripping with jewelry.
 In addition to a large pair of hoop earrings, Scherzinger also sported a necklace, rings, and bracelets on each hand.
 The 40-year-old also gave fans a glimpse of her long and toned legs while donning a sarong.